vasic-digital/Android-Toolkit/README.md

 # Android Toolkit

-Commonly used set of abstractions and implementations.
+Commonly used set of abstractions, implementations and tools.